Skip to content

 Click Run to execute the entire pipeline.
 Dify shows the output of each node, so you can see exactly what the Researcher found, what the Writer produced, and what the Reviewer changed.

-This is the same three-agent pattern we built in code with CrewAI — but built in 5 minutes instead of 50 lines of Python.
+It is the same researcher-writer-reviewer shape you would otherwise hand-code with an agent SDK, minus the orchestration code.
 The trade-off is flexibility: complex logic, custom tools, and programmatic control are easier in code.
 Simple-to-moderate workflows are faster in Dify's visual builder.

 More workflow features